 Guardian Debt Relief offers solutions for people who may not be able to afford to pay back their loans or other unsecured debts as first planned.
-The company offers individualized plans for their clients, to help them settle debt quicker than they otherwise would have been able to.
-It makes our list of the best debt settlement companies (for other options, check out our National Debt Relief review, Freedom Debt Relief review, and Accredited Debt Relief review, among others).
+The company offers individualized plans for their clients, to help them settle debt quicker than they otherwise would have been able to, and makes our list of the best debt settlement companies as a result.

 Debt settlement helps people who are struggling to manage their finances by stopping payments to creditors, which are then paid into a settlement account.
 Once a set amount of time has passed and there are sufficient funds in the settlement account, the company you work with will start negotiating a settlement agreement with your creditors.
 People regularly end up paying back 30% less than they would normally, including any settlement company fees.

 The company charges 20% of the total settled debt if you have over $10,000 in debt and the company manages to reduce the amount by 50% before fees.
 They have a standard minimum debt requirement of $7,500.

 Guardian Debt Relief review: Features

 - An average monthly fee of around $200

 Interface: Desktop, tablet, and mobile.

 Debt settlement through Guardian Debt Relief is relatively straight forward although they do have a standard minimum debt requirement of $7,500.
 As with any debt settlement firm, you will have to do some research to make sure that the company has some sort of relationship with your credit provider but, in general, the company is successful at reducing debts to around 50% before fees.

 In terms of rates Guardian Debt Relief is pretty transparent which makes it easier for you to work out any potential savings before entering into an agreement.
 For all debts over $10,000 you can expect to pay an additional 20% of the total settled debt.